Walking scheme level 2

 - Attend a Girlguiding-approved level 2 training course.

-- Keep a log book of walks you have completed in the UK - for level 2 this must include 20 days of walks in the UK, 10 of which must be in open country (as classified by Girlguiding).
+- Keep a log book of walks you've completed in the UK - for level 2 this must include 20 days of walks in the UK, 10 of which must be in open country (as classified by Girlguiding).
 These can include walks undertaken before starting the scheme.
-Check the Girlguiding Walking scheme for criteria these walks need to fulfil.
+Check the Girlguiding walking scheme for criteria these walks need to fulfil.

 - Attend a Girlguiding-approved level 2 assessment course.

-- Plan and complete an assessed walk in open country.
+- Plan and complete a supported walk in open country.

 Who can do this qualification?

-- Queen’s Guide Award (if your Exploration/Expedition included walking)
+- Queen’s Guide award (if your exploration or expedition included walking).

-- Silver or Gold Duke of Edinburgh Award (if your Exploration/Expedition included walking)
+- Silver or Gold Duke of Edinburgh Award (if your exploration or expedition included walking).

-In addition, you must have undertaken six walks in any type of country, of which:
+In addition, you must have undertaken 6 walks in any type of country, it's recommended that:

-- one should have been at least 6km long
+- 1 should've been at least 6km long.

-- two should have been in open country - as classified by Girlguiding
+- 2 should've been in open country - as classified by Girlguiding.

-- three should have been within the last three years.
+- 3 should've been within the last 3 years.

-You will also need a valid First Aid qualification which you can complete before or at the same time as completing Walking Scheme Level 2.
+You'll also need a valid first aid qualification which you can complete before or at the same time as completing walking scheme level 2.
 It must involve a minimum of 16 hours of first aid training and an element of assessment.
 You must also complete the 1st response e-learning.

 How much will it cost?

-You will need to pay the cost of the training and assessment courses.
-Speak to your County Walking or Outdoor Activities Adviser for further information as there may be grants or funds you can access.
+You'll need to pay the cost of the training and assessment courses.
+Speak to your county walking or outdoor activities adviser for further information as there may be grants or funds you can access.

 How do I get started?

-- Contact your local Commissioner, who will put you in touch with your County Walking or Outdoor Activities Adviser.
+- Contact your local commissioner, who'll put you in touch with your county walking or outdoor activities adviser.

-- She will be able to tell you about available training sessions.
-Some will also be available through our Events and Opportunities finder.
+- She'll be able to tell you about available training sessions.